QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

   network change or network optimization aligns with business goals and that the services provided meet the agreed-upon Service Level Agreements (SLAs).

-* Provide Network Capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.
+* Provide Network capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.

-* Model the protocol operations and interactions among devices in the network and Simulate specific networking protocols such as IS-IS, OSPF, BGP, SR to understand how they perform under different conditions.
+* Model the protocol operations and interactions among devices in the network and simulate specific networking protocols such as IS-IS, OSPF, BGP, SR to understand how they perform under different conditions.

 * Model traffic flow across the network, including traffic generation, flow control, routing, and congestion control and evaluate traffic's impact on network performance.

-This document describes an architecture and framework for service oriented AI for Network Operation, showing how these components work together.
+This document describes an architecture and framework for service oriented AI for network operations, showing how these components work together.
 It provides a cookbook of existing technologies to satisfy the architecture and realize intent based networking to meet the needs of the applications.